sfriederichs/sfriederichs.github.io/guides/tinycad.md

 layout: default
 ---

-## Downloads

-**[TinyCAD Latest Version Download Page](http://sourceforge.net/projects/tinycad/files/latest/download)**

-**[Alternate TinyCAD Libraries](https://github.com/sfriederichs/TinyCAD-Libraries/archive/master.zip)**

 ## Introduction

 TinyCAD is my preferred schematic capture program.
 This is entirely a personal preference and doesn't match the preferences as a whole of the 'Maker' community, professional engineers or sane people.
 That being said I have a process that allows me to make things and TinyCAD is a part of it.
 If you want to make things like I do then follow these steps to get on your way.

+## Downloads ##

+**[TinyCAD Latest Version Download Page](http://sourceforge.net/projects/tinycad/files/latest/download)**

+**[Alternate TinyCAD Libraries](https://github.com/sfriederichs/TinyCAD-Libraries/archive/master.zip)**

 ## Installation